Subject Classification Categories

 2.09 Shocks, magnetic reconnection, and particle acceleration in space plasmas

-3.00 Astrophysical plasma (beyond heliosphere)
+3.00 Astrophysical Plasma (beyond heliosphere)

 3.01 Analytical, computational, AI/ML techniques